Cbyernus/SteamVR/SteamVR-Input.md

 5. Add a call to `vr::VRInput()->UpdateActionState()` at the top of the application's input processing code before reading any action state.
 6. Add calls to `vr::VRInput()->Get*ActionData()` for each action used by the application.
 Make the results from those calls perform the action in the application.
 7. Run the application.
-8. Click "Controller Binding" under Settings and find your application as the top under the running application.
-Make some bindings using the UI and then click "export" at the bottom of the screen.
-Your bindings will be exported to <my documents>/steamvr/input/exports.
+8. From the SteamVR menu, Select "Devices"->"Controller Input Binding" and select your application, which should be listed as the current one.
+The system should list "No Bindings Found", but will allow you to create a new one for editing.
-9. Move your exported binding into your application's directory.
-It doesn't matter where they are, but usually putting them next to the action manifest file is a good choice.
+9. Make some bindings using the UI and then click "Replace Default Binding" at the bottom of the screen.
+The changes will be saved out to the folder where the action manifest JSON file was placed.
+Usually putting the bindings next to the action manifest file is he best choice.
 10. Edit the action manifest and add a `default_bindings` section that refers to your default binding file.
 11. Repeat 8-10 for other controller types you want to provide default bindings for.
 12. Include your action manifest and all your default binding files in your app when it releases.